Lambikistan/aws-iot-intel/README.md

    $ aws iot help
    ```

-## Setting up Your Edison as an AWS IoT Thing
+## Setting Up Your Edison as an AWS IoT Thing

 ### Get AWS Credentials

 The AWS CLI is now installed.
 Create a new IAM user and get API
-credentials from the AWS Management Console by following
+credentials from the AWS Management Console by following steps in
 [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html#cli-signup).
 After
 you have an access ID and key, configure the AWS CLI credentials by
 issuing the following command: